-Because of seasonal differences between the phase two midline and baseline fieldwork (Table 1), differences between the midline and baseline values for the following indicators will need to be interpreted with caution:
+Because of seasonal differences between the phase two midline and baseline fieldwork, differences between the midline and baseline values for the following indicators will need to be interpreted with caution:

 Indicator [xx]

 Indicator [xx]

 3.2 Projected timeframe

-The workplan for preparing and implementing the ZOI Midline Survey, cleaning and analyzing data, and reporting findings is shown in Table 12.
+The workplan for preparing and implementing the ZOI Midline Survey, cleaning and analyzing data, and reporting findings is shown in Table 1.
 See Appendix B for the detailed Gantt chart for survey implementation.